Adam's Peak / Sri Pada

 The sacred footprint at the summit - revered by four major religions

 At the summit of Adams Peak lies a mysterious footprint-shaped depression in the rock, measuring 1.8 meters long.
+People believe that this is the Lord Buddha's footprint from his third visit to Sri Lanka.
 This sacred impression is revered by four major religions, each with their own interpretation of its divine origin.

 Buddhism